Shiandow/shiandow.github.io/_posts/2023-10-24-putting-the-relational-back-in-relational-databases.md

 Figure 2.
 A pre-order on set of 7 points, containing the relation in figure 1 as a subset.
 Note that this requires quite a lot more arrows to draw, even though this is the <em>smallest</em> pre-order containing all arrows from figure 1.
 </figure>

 Partial orders have the additional rule that if $x \le y$ and $y \le x$ then $x = y$ (this is called anti-symmetry).
 Total orders are partial orders with the additional rule that for *all* pairs $x,y$ either $x \le y$ or $y \le x$.
 This makes partial and total orders more powerful than pre-orders, but not necessarily more useful.
-In fact for finite sets there is basically only one kind of total order, which boils down to just numbering the set from $1$ to $n$ (total orders typically reduce to just numerical order).
+In fact for finite sets there is basically only one kind of total order, which boils down to just numbering the set from $1$ to $n$ (total orders often boil down to just numerical order).

 Not requiring all things to be comparable allows partial orders to model hierarchical or 'part of' relations.
 For example Utrecht is a part of the Netherlands is a part of Europe, but France is not a part of Australia nor is Australia a part of France.
 Note that this is partial order, not a pre-order (can you tell why?).
 A more abstract version would the 'subset of' relation, which is why the symbol for 'subset of' $\subseteq$ is quite similar to $\le$.